Cyano0/Strawberry-Game/README.md

 This is a game simulating strawberry harvesting.

 ## 1. How to download the game?
-There is no need to install anything extra, just simply download, duoble click and enjoy the game!
+There is no need to install anything extra, just simply download, duoble click and enjoy the game directly!

    ### Windows: 32-bit/64-bit
    Please download everything in folder **Windows_v2_1**;